* STOP Foodborne Illness launches newly renovated website.

 * Safe Tables Our Priority (S.T.O.P.) changes their name to STOP Foodborne Illness.

-* STOP spoke at two metrics meetings in Chicago and Portland, Oregon to share how we measure (and how we would like the USDA, FDA and CDC to measure) the progress on Food Safety.
+* STOP speaks at two metrics meetings in Chicago and Portland, Oregon to share how we measure (and how we would like the USDA, FDA and CDC to measure) the progress on Food Safety.

 * Speaking to 700 attendees, STOP presented at plenary session in front of the Food Safety Educators Conference in Atlanta, GA.
 STOP was also chosen to present at two other breakout sessions.